 Technology was supposed to be the answer to the mountains of paper that go along with managing a business.
 But the digital files can form mountains just as high, or worse–get lost in the bottomless crevasses of your hard drive.
 Whether it is paper piles or microchip messes, the problem is the same, and solving it is essential to the successful, profitable and legal management of your enterprise.
 The solution is to have a Document Management Plan; which is critical to smooth business operations, compliance with laws, protection from litigation risk and maximization of profit margins.

-b.
-Client Confidentiality: if your business involves working with confidential or proprietary client information, your Document Management Plan can address any special processes and procedures.
+If your business involves working with confidential or proprietary client information; your Document Management Plan can address any special processes and procedures.

 Protect Against Litigation

 Ensuring critical documents are saved may assist in the defense of litigation.
 For example, suppose you are sued by an employee alleging harm from improper safety procedures associated with a piece of business machinery.
 Having the equipment manual on file, the employee’s job description and performance records, and your state and federal permits and reports will show that you are well prepared.
 Without that documentation, you’re at a serious legal disadvantage.
 In the case of litigation, having the appropriate paperwork can impact the success of your case.

 Put the plan in written form and keep up-to-date.